parf/Mongo-PHP-ORM/README.md

     This is incarnation 2 of Homebase framework mongo ORM.
     Product is in beta/stabilisation stage.
 Not used in production yet.
-    It still depends on some Homebase framework classes and functions By Jun 7 2012 we'll provide standalone version

 # FEATURES (most important)
 * **ORM** with relations, calculated fields, field aliases